Devincenzia: History and taxonomy

-In 1931, a very large distal right tarsometatarsus associated with a ungual phalanx from digit II, was described by the Uruguayan Paleontologist Lucas Kraglievich as a new species of Phororhacos (a misspelling of Phorusrhacos), P. pozzi and deposited at the Museo Argentino de Ciencias Naturales Bernardino Rivadavia in Buenos Aires, Argentina under specimen numbers MACN-6554 and 6681.
+In 1931, a very large distal right tarsometatarsus associated with an ungual phalanx from digit II, was described by the Uruguayan Paleontologist Lucas Kraglievich as a new species of Phororhacos (a misspelling of Phorusrhacos), P. pozzi and deposited at the Museo Argentino de Ciencias Naturales Bernardino Rivadavia in Buenos Aires, Argentina under specimen numbers MACN-6554 and 6681.
 The fossils had been found in Lower Pliocene rock layers at El Brete in Cordoba, Argentina, specifically from the Mesopotamian.
 Later in the same paper, Kraglievich named a subspecies of Phororhacos (Phorusrhacos) longissimus mendocinus based on a partial proximal right femur from the Late Miocene Huayquerías Formation in Mendoza, Argentina.
 The subspecies has since been synonymized with Devincenzia pozzi.
 Kraglievich also referred a synphysis fragment to Phororhacos (Phorusrhacos) platygnathus, but the fossil has since been referred to Devincenzia pozzi.
 The next year, Kraglievich named a new genus and species of Phorusrhacid from Argentina based on a partial right tarsometatarsus of a juvenile individual (MNHN-M-189), naming it Devincenzia gallinali.
 The origin of the fossil is unknown, with Kraglievich initially speculating that it was from Uruguay, but the coloration corroborates with that of Patagonian fossils from the Miocene.
-Although they are sometimes considered distinct, Herculano Alvarenga and Elizabeth Höfling synonymized the two species in 2013 in their reassesment of Phorusrhacidae and moved P. pozzi to Devincenzia in the same paper.
+Although they are sometimes considered distinct, Herculano Alvarenga and Elizabeth Höfling synonymized the two species in 2013 in their reassessment of Phorusrhacidae and moved P. pozzi to Devincenzia in the same paper.

 In August 1936 in a lagoon at Campo de Robilotte on Lake Epecuén, around 600 km southwest of the city of Buenos Aires, Antonio Castro collected a partial skull and two pedal phalanges of a large Phorusrhacid, as well as fossils of other Cenozoic fossil taxa like Xenarthrans and Macraucheniids.
 The fossils were sent to the Museo de la Plata, where they were described by Angelo Cabrera in 1939, naming the Phorusrhacid specimens (MLP 37-III-7-8) Onactornis depressus.
 Parts of the Onactornis skull are missing, so they were reconstructed with plaster to be put on display at the MLP, but this has caused some of the preserved parts to be confused with the plaster ones.
 P. pozzi and P. longissimus mendocinus were moved to Onactornis by Pierce Brodkorb, who also believed that Devincenzia gallinali was a synonym of Brontornis.
 The Ituzaingo Formation also bears Devincenzia fossils, including a pedal phalange, tibiotarsus fragment, tarsometatarsus fragment, a cervical vertebra, and a dorsal vertebra that were referred to D. gallinali based on size and morphology.
 Two other fossil remains include a right tarsometatarsus, about 40 cm long, lacking the inner knuckle, probably from the Arroyo Roman river basin in the Río Negro Department, and the lower articular end of another tarsometatarsus.
 These specimens come from the upper Pliocene and lower Pleistocene, extending the potential range of the taxon.